MAIF/melusine/docs/index.rst

   :scale: 50%

 This package aims to be the reference in the processing and modelization of French email data.
-The project has been developed by MAIF assisted by Quantmetry.
+The project has been developed by MAIF.

 +----------------------------------------+----------------------------------------------------------+----------------------------------------------------------+
 | Company                                | GitHub Account                                           | Website                                                  |